akhimji/gcp-ml-notebooks/README.md

-# tuti-repo
+# Training Notebooks
-Repository for TUTI (Template for UCAIP Training and Inference)
+Repository Template for UCAIP Training and Inference)